emilosman/rssboat/README.md

 - [ ] "h" and "l" should open and close feeds

 ## Done
+- [x] State should be stored in JSON
 - [x] "a" should toggle item read state manually
 - [x] "q" quit disabled
 - [x] "A" should mark feed as read